taylorjdawson/Content/projects/Plasma MVP/JavaScript/Apply Transaction/task.md

 > For a [Transaction](?tab=details&scroll=Transaction) both inputs are not required.
 In the case of a [Deposit Transaction](?tab=details&scroll=Deposit%20Transaction) there are no inputs!

-1. Define an `applyTransaction` function with a transaction as it's only argument.
+1. Within our `PlasmaChain` class, define an `applyTransaction` function with a transaction as it's only argument.

 2. This function should go through both `input1` and `input2` and find the output they refer to.